How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 The Specifics of Stock Music

-If you want to sell music to stock music libraries, you need to know the specifics of stock music.
-In other words, what sets it apart from other types of music.
+If you want to sell your songs to stock music libraries, you must know the specifics of this type of music—what sets it apart.

 And since all these media outlets may have a narrator, stock music should not be distracting.
 It should convey an overall background ambient bed for the voice narrator.